johncyprus/jest-enzyme-mini-sprint/README.md

 ## Getting Started

-1. Take a few minutes to interact with the application to understand its behavior.
+Take a few minutes to interact with the application to understand its behavior.

-1. Explore the React components to see how data is being passed around the application.
+Explore the React components to see how data is being passed around the application.

-1. Think about what details you would like to assert for each React component.
+Think about what details you would like to assert for each React component.

-1. For example, is a specific function being invoked on componentDidMount?
-Is state updating when the user types into the search bar?
+- For example, is my function being invoked on componentDidMount?
+Is state updating with user action?
 Are child components being rendered?

 ## Configuration & Tools